aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/fontsmanager/get_font_bytes/_index.md

 ### Returns

 A byte array containing the font data for the specified font style.
-If the font data or style is not found, returns null.
+If the font data or style is not found, returns None.